KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/The Omnipotent One.md

 ---

 ##### Brief Summary
-The Omnipotent one was a Disembodied School of Chronomancy Wizard and formerly helped the [[Peacekeeper]] force
+The Omnipotent one was a Disembodied School of Chronomancy Wizard and formerly helped the [[Peacekeeper Force]] force
 ##### Appearance
 ![[The Omnitemporal One.png]]
 ##### Personality